Patricklomp/Play/README.md

 # Welcome to my chat-bot!

-Test chat-bot in Estonian for gotoAndPlay assignement Made with Bootstrap,CSS,JS and jQuery.
+Test chat-bot in Estonian for gotoAndPlay assignment Made with Bootstrap,CSS,JS and jQuery.